 In Fig.~\ref{fig:Analytical-and-simulation-Nr8}, we plot the corresponding results for a system with $N_{r}=8$.
 Here the \ac{RIS-SM} system uses 32-QAM, and hence the data rate is $R=8$~\ac{bpcu} in all scenarios.
 The results show that the \ac{BER} of the proposed \ac{RIS-RQSSK} system significantly outperforms that of the other schemes.
-Also, we see that this improvement increases with increasing $N_{r}$.
+Also, we see that this improvement increases with increasing $N_{r}$\footnote{It is worth pointing out that the LTE-Advanced standard supports eight antennas in the downlink and four antennas in the uplink \cite{etsiTR36913}, hence we used four and eight receive antennas in our simulations, even though the gains from our proposed scheme become even higher when the number of receive antennas is increased beyond eight.}.
 This is due to the fact that the number of \ac{RIS} elements in the \ac{RIS-RQRM} system becomes smaller compared to the number of receive antennas, and therefore the \ac{RIS} system cannot efficiently perform beamforming toward the target receive antenna.
 Besides, the use of 32-QAM in the \ac{RIS-SM} system results in a very small minimum Euclidean distance which degrades the performance of the system, such that it performs even worse than \ac{RIS-RQRM} in the case where $N=256$.
 The proposed \ac{RIS-RQSSK} designs provide 7.2~dB and 4.4~dB improvement over \ac{RIS-RQRM} with $N=128$ and $N=256$, respectively, and 4.5~dB, 5.6~dB and 6.2~dB gain over \ac{RIS-SM} with $N=64$, $N=128$ and $N=256$, respectively.
 It is worth noting that the \ac{RIS-SM} scheme requires partial \ac{CSI} at the receiver, while the \ac{GD} in the proposed \ac{RIS-RQSSK} system performs \ac{CSI}-free detection.
 Finally, it can be seen that compared to the system with $N_{r}=4$, the gap between the theoretical and numerical curves is slightly increased.
 The reason for this is that in a system with $N_{r}=4$, the coincidence of $m=n$ is more likely to occur, which, as previously mentioned, yields $\lambda_{1}^{\star}=\frac{1}{2}$, the same value that is used in the theoretical analysis.